-Meeting to be Held , 2004 (page
+Meeting to be Held April 22, 2004 (page 13)

-The special meeting of shareholders of Guaranty will be held on , , 2004 at .m. at the located at , Charlottesville, Virginia.
+The special meeting of shareholders of Guaranty will be held on Thursday, April 22, 2004 at 10:00 a.m. at the Glenmore Country Club, located at 1750 Piper Way, Keswick, Virginia.

-Majority Guaranty Shareholder Vote Required (page)
+Majority Guaranty Shareholder Vote Required (page 13)

 Approval of the merger agreement requires the affirmative vote of a majority of the votes entitled to be cast at the special meeting.
 Your failure to vote will have the effect of a vote against approval of the merger agreement.
-The directors and executive officers of Guaranty, who collectively own about % of the shares entitled to vote at the special meeting, have agreed individually to vote their shares in favor of the merger.
+The directors and executive officers of Guaranty, who collectively own about 20.48% of the shares entitled to vote at the special meeting, have agreed individually to vote their shares in favor of the merger.